 PHC has two data center locations.
 The company began to experience significant challenges with its existing secondary storage solution, and EMC Networker was due for a contract renewal, prompting PHC to take a deeper look at its overall secondary data infrastructure.
 The IT team manages a large array of infrastructure, including over 100 virtual machines (VMs) in Citrix and SQL environments, as well as large quantities of files and scanned images to maintain patient information and electronic medical records.

-The existing solution was cumbersome and took a lot of time and dedication in order to keep it up and running properly, including an agonizing process for adding additional virtual machines.
-If virtual machines were added, this was a tedious 10-15 step process.
+The existing solution was cumbersome and took a lot of time and dedication in order to keep it up and running properly, including an agonizing process for adding additional VMs.
+If VMs were added, this was a tedious 10-15 step process.
 Failures were common and often required more than a week of troubleshooting and mandated opening tickets for resolution.
-The IT team did not have modern capabilities like auto-discovery and auto-protect, and was running on an old version of Java because the current version could not be loaded under the existing architecture.
+The IT team did not have modern capabilities like auto-discovery and auto-protect, and the solution was running on an old version of Java because the current version could not be loaded under the existing architecture.